Pearl Maxwell Camellia

 Hardiness Zone: 7b

 Lustrous evergreen foliage cover this upright shrub; masses of lovely pink double flowers; blooms in mid to late winter; provide rich, acidic, moist, well-drained soil

 Pearl Maxwell Camellia features showy pink round flowers at the ends of the branches in late winter.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Pearl Maxwell Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.